travelgateX/documentation-site/content/connectiontypesbuyers/channel-x/api-reference/messages/_index.md

 ## Requests

-In this section, you have the specification of the requests.
+The requests from ChannelX have a **5MB maximum size**, without include the headers and the Soap envelope.
+In this section, you have the specification of these requests.

 ### Acronyms